vipulnaik/diet-exercise-health/notes/2022-05-26-eye-and-skin-irritation.md

 previously noticed anything particularly wrong with that knuckle.
 My suspicion is that the previous skin irritation had made my hands a bit more sensitive.

+## 2022-05-30

+I did not have any clearly identifiable eye or skin irritation outside of the normal range.
+I did think I was more sensitive to picking up smells than I usually am.